Uniform density in matroids, matrices and graphs: Graphic matroids

 In this section, we study spectral properties of uniformly dense graphs; that is, we define linear operators associated with graphs and study how uniform density is reflected in the eigenvalues of these operators.
 For more background on spectral graph theory, we refer to \cite{MHJ, chung, brouwer_2011_spectra, mohar_laplacian_1991, godsil_algebraic_2001}.

-We again work with a graph $G=(V,E)$ and note that removing or adding isolated vertices to a graph does not change the density or uniform density.
-Thus, for a given set $A\subseteq E$ of edges, we define $G\vert A$ as the graph obtained from $(V,A)$ by removing all of its isolated vertices and write $V\vert_A=V(G\vert A)$ for the vertices of $G\vert A$.
+We again work with a simple graph $G=(V,E)$ and note that removing or adding isolated vertices to a graph does not change the density or uniform density.
+We recall that $G[A]$ denotes the induced subgraph on $A\subseteq E$, in which the edges not in $A$ and any isolated vertices have been removed; we write $V_A:=V(G[A])$ for the vertex set of this induced subgraph.

 Let $C(V)$ denote the vector space of functions $f:V\rightarrow\mathbb{R}$, and let $C(E)$ be the vector space of functions $\gamma:E\rightarrow\mathbb{R}$.
 The \emph{normalized Laplacian} $L=L(G)$ associated with $G$ is the linear map $L:C(V)\rightarrow C(V)$ defined by